-London’s success was originally due to its geographical position on the Thames, a river which had been gradually formed over many millennia.
-It had been initially been sited further north, running through the Vale of St. Albans and Harwich, and in the time when Britain was connected to Europe it formed a tributary of the ancestor to the Rhine.
+London’s success was originally attributable to its geographical position on the Thames, a river which had been gradually formed over many millennia.
+It had initially been sited further north, running through the Vale of St. Albans and Harwich, and in the time when Britain was connected to Europe it formed a tributary of the ancestor to the Rhine.
 Ice helped to push the river southwards to its current position, while Britain eventually became an island.

-Evidence of human presence has been found in the Greater London area from the hunter-gatherers of the Mesolithic era, the early farmers from the Neolithic age and from the Bronze Age.
+Evidence of human presence in pre-history has been found in the Greater London area from the hunter-gatherers of the Mesolithic era, the early farmers from the Neolithic age and from the Bronze Age.
 Coming forward to the century before the arrival of the Romans, various tribes occupied the area around London, some of them related to the Belgae who originally hailed from Northern Gaul.

-It was the Romans who established Londinium, their primary objective being to build a bridge across the Thames and to make this place a hub for their road network across the south of England.
-Colchester was their initial administrative capital.
+It was the Romans who established Londinium, their primary objective being to build a bridge across the Thames and to make this place a hub for their road network across the south of England, although Colchester was their initial administrative capital.
 By the second century, Londinium had superseded Colchester as the capital and it had grown significantly as a trading centre.
 That century proved to be its peak, as the Roman empire ceased to expand and internal power struggles encouraged raids by tribes from the east, all eventually leading to the Roman withdrawal from Britain in 410CE.

-Angles and Saxons from North Germany, along with Jutes from Denmark, then took advantage of the void left by the Romans to migrate to Britain.
+Angles and Saxons from North Germany, along with the Jutes from Denmark, then took advantage of the void left by the Romans to migrate to Britain.
 In the London area they eventually chose to settle just west of Londinium in the area of the present-day Strand, Leicester Square and Aldwych, which became known as Lundenwic.